 - The University also has its own theatre, art gallery and concert hall.
 Other theatres include Dukes Theatre and the Grand Theatre in Lancaster, and the Platform in Morecambe.
 Multi-screen cinemas operate in Lancaster and Morecambe and the Dukes Cinema offers independent films.

-- Lancaster Castle, the Cathedral, the Ruskin Library and St George's Quay with its award-winning Maritime Museum, are noteworthy visitor attractions.
+- Noteworthy visitor attractions include Lancaster Castle, the Cathedral, the Ruskin Library and St George's Quay with its award-winning Maritime Museum.
 Since the prison wing closed in 2011, Lancaster Castle now offers extended tours of the building and courtyard, and runs themed events throughout the year.